 A man washes his hands near a water canal at the WHO compound in Bangkok, Thailand.

-A wedding in Tonga.
+A wedding ceremony

 A local spends afternoon in a hut she built in Palau